Trobolit/PermoCar/README.md

 * *[lauch_permocar](https://github.com/Trobolit/launch_permocar):* Launchfile to properly start the permocar.
 * *[LMS1xx](https://github.com/grammers/LMS1xx):* lidar node
 * *[coll_detect](https://github.com/Oscarsandstrom/coll_detect):* Code (ROS node) that subscribes to the lidar node and checks the ranges array to detect incoming collisions and then publishes a boolean telling other subcribers if it's about to collide.
+* *[encodercomm](https://github.com/Trobolit/encodercomm.git):* Code that talks serially with the encoder arduino, extracts the data an publishes velocities of the wheels.

 ## Code not yet in node format